 Fossil Trace Golf Club lies right behind that big golden domed government building in Golden north of I-70.
 Their slogan is “Escape the Ordinary, Experience the Extraordinary” and they claim their course was 64 Million Years in the Making!
 They’re right on their first claim.
 The experience is Extraordinary…especially for a Texas Flatlander.
 I’ll just have to trust them on their 64 million year claim.
 But this is also probably true because the walls of the cliffs on the back nine contain fossils of prehistoric creatures and plants that have been studied for years by students of the Colorado School of Mines.
 In fact two walls by the famous 12th hole are set with lights for students and tour groups doing evening studies of the fossils.

-Before you head to Fossil Trace check out their great website and their helicopter fly over.
+Before you head to Fossil Trace check out their great website.
 It's a terrific way to get a feel for what you'll experience.
+I wish they still had their Flyover video on their website, though.

 Head Golf Pro, Jim Hajek, will warn you not to bite off more of the course than you can handle.
 But in 2009 we didn’t listen.
 We played from the tips (Black tees) for 18 holes.
 The 6,831 yards at a high altitude with a 72.5/139 rating/slope didn’t seem too tough to handle but the narrow 480 yard par 4 4th and the 659 uphill into the wind 9th hole proved too much for us.
-So we squeezed in another nine holes after a great lunch at Fossil Trace’s Three Tomatoes Restaurant on the deck over looking the beautiful 10th and 18th holes.
+So we squeezed in another nine holes after a great lunch.
+Good decision.

 This time we played the Blue tees at 6,241 yards with a 69.3/131 rating/slope and found it much better for our game and egos.
 Another option would be to play the "T-Rex" tees (a combination of the Black and Blue tees measuring 6,577 yds and 71.2/135 rating/slope).
 Before you go check out Fossil Trace's great website including very well done videos of holes 1, 10, 12 and 15.
 These will give you a good taste of what you'll experience on a golden day in Golden.
 Have your cameras rolling when you play the unique 12th and 15th holes.
 Both are par 5s.
 The 12th makes you feel like you’re the ball in a pinball or bumper pool game as you pick your route through tall rock formations in the fairway.